With the rise of microtransactions and the rise of titles such as MapleStory

 in the casual MMO business, South Korean gaming has been growing in respect and relevance in the West.

 There's a lot to learn from this rich, constantly evolving market, which grew up along lines so different from the U.S., Japan and Europe that it's difficult to compare -- and compete with.

 To that end, Gamasutra has already spoken in-depth

 with a variety of members of top companies in the market, conducted principally at the recent annual Gstar trade show, to offer their perspective on the industry in 2008 and going forward.

-In this previously unpublished interview, following Gamasutra's interview Henry Lee of Blueside (best known for the Kingdom Under Fire
+In this previously unpublished interview, Gamasutra spoke to Henry Lee of Blueside, best known for the Kingdom Under Fire

 franchise (including the recently released Kingdom Under Fire: Circle of Doom

 , published for Xbox 360 by Microsoft Game Studios.

 One of the few purely console developers in Korea, Gamasutra talked to Lee about developing console games in Korea and the looming development threat of China:

 What is the workflow like on console games here?
 Is there a lot of heavy pre-production on console titles like these, or do you have a lot of iteration after you've made a prototype?